marionmorel/codecademy-appointment-planner/README.md

 - Define a callback function that, given a name, phone number, and email, adds a new contact object with that data to the array of contacts
 - Define a callback function that, given a name, contact, date, and time, adds a new appointment object with that data to the array of appointments
 - Pass the array of contacts and the appropriate callback function as props to the <code>ContactsPage</code> component
-- Pass the appointments array, contacts array, and the add appointment function as props to the <code>AppointmentsPage</code> component
+- Pass the appointments array, contacts array, and the add appointment function as props to the <code>AppointmentsPage</code> component.

 #### <code>ContactsPage</code>